goshevs/parallelize/README.md

 ## Introduction

-Although a fairly large number of commands in Stata are internally parallelized, the speed of execution of specfic algorithms such as bootstrapping, jacknifing and imputation could be accelerated by utilizing a computing cluster.
+Although a fairly large number of commands in Stata are internally parallelized, the speed of execution of specific algorithms such as bootstrapping, jackknifing and imputation could be accelerated by utilizing a computing cluster.
 The aim of `parallelize` is to help researchers in parallelizing their analyses and submitting jobs directly from their local copy of Stata to the Linux computing cluster at Boston College (and potentially any